kalendar/assessments/srl/strategies/help_seeking/high-summary.md

-The results from the survey indicate that you **frequently** seek out assistance from others when needed.
+The results from the assessment indicate that you **frequently** seek out assistance from others when needed.
 Seeking help is a GREAT strategy to use in college because of the many people and resources that are available to support you when things are confusing or difficult.

 Some additional **help-seeking strategies** that you may want to consider include the following: